OCA/connector-telephony/sms_alternative_provider/README.rst

    your_sms_provider_apikey = fields.Char('API key')

-and add group after group ``general`` in the form view of the model:
+and add a group after group ``general`` in the form view of the model:

 ::